aurel-lef/exploring-ml/kaggle-titanic-dataset/Titanic.md

 I packaged the api in a docker image and ran it in gcp Cloud Run.

-Here are the scripts that trigger the image compilation and run:
+Here is the script that triggers the image compilation and run:

 ```powershell
 gcloud builds submit --tag gcr.io/explore-ml-pyspark/app --timeout=20m